AIAgenticWorld/claude-cowork-portfolio/README.md

 ## What This Is

-Claude Cowork lets you give Claude access to your business tools and then build "skills" — structured instructions that tell Claude exactly how to handle a specific task from start to finish.
+Claude Cowork lets you give Claude access to your business tools and then build "skills" structured instructions that tell Claude exactly how to handle a specific task from start to finish.
 Think of each skill as a custom automation that Claude reads before acting.

 This repo contains four skills actively used in production at a agency handling 50+ inbound leads per month across Upwork, LinkedIn, and website channels.

 ---

 ## Skills Included

+Note: Skill.md files contains examples of my previous clients, that can't be used as a pure prompt for any automation.

 | Skill | What It Does | Tools Used |
 |---|---|---|